-“Nag, doubt, warn, and judge is what the inner critic does best,” says Grey.
+“Nag, doubt, warn, and judge is what the inner critic does best,” says Gini.
 “And we each have one, lurking in the back of our mind, waiting to emerge just when we’re about to take a step forward into something new, creative or wonderful.
 For some, this beast takes up full time residence, on guard 24/7, not letting anything get past it un-scrutinized.
-Unfortunately, it’s near impossible to stop the inner critic completely, unless you’re fully enlightened, so the next best thing is to tame it.”
+Unfortunately, it’s near impossible to stop the inner critic completely, unless you’re fully enlightened.
+The next best thing is to tame it.”

 Taming your inner critic is much like taming any wild beast – it must be done carefully and consistently.
 It’s a sneaky little critter and will come waltzing in the back door, just as you shove it out the front.
 If you judge it or condemn it, it has you in its grip again because you are behaving just like it.
 The best way to stop your inner critic in its tracks is to notice it, listen to it and then move on and ignore it.

 Once you’ve tamed your inner critic, you’ll feel lighter and freer than ever before.
 You’ll have the courage and confidence to embark on any new adventure.

 In order to tame your inner critic, you need to know how it operates.
 Rick Carson, author of Taming Your Gremlin: A Surprisingly Simple Method for Getting Out of Your Own Way, recommends giving your critic a character description.
 What does your inner critic look like?
 Is it a tall spindly spinster with a whip in its hand, or perhaps a muscle bound, thick necked guard?
 What is its favorite message it repeats to you?
 Does it whisper or yell at you?